lew42/m3/README.md

 # m3 (Monetized Module Marketplace)

+Objectives:
+* maintain the advantages of free open source software
+* provide repository owners advanced licensing controls to monetize their work

+Software monetization is essential for success.
+In my opinion, this is the primary limitation of open source software, and the only reason why proprietary software still exists.

-Most open source projects lack the exposure and funding to really take off.
-Most closed source projects lack the community to really mature.
+Most open source projects lack the funding to really take off.
+Most closed source projects lack the community of contributors like open source projects.

+I see a future with the best of both:
+* advanced licensing control of the module/api
+* advanced source code access control (via encryption)

+Repository owners would be able to retire early.
+They would be able to allow their

 In the future, we'll have the best of both.
 Repository owners need sophisticated controls over their code, how they license it, etc.